Richardaeld/Eldridge_Music/README.md

 + A warm and inviting linear gradient was used for the background.
 + Each merchandise item has its own card that helps it stand out from the background.
 + A **used** and **discount** banner are added to merchandise with those tags.
 This helps users identify discounted books.
-+ Each card features general text and an image of the product which gives users all the necessary information at a glance.
++ Each card features general text, an image of the product, and a product rating which gives users all the necessary information at a glance.
     + All merchandise information is limited to a maximum character count to keep cards brief.
 + Each card is fitted with some **superuser edit/delete** options for ease of inventory management.
++ A star rating feature allows users to actively see total ratings and average rating of a product.

 ### Specials
 + A view that returns only discounted merchandise for the user to see in the same format as the **merchandise view**.